Does your dog become uncontrollable when people visit?

 Try using highly valued, smelly treats your dog can’t ignore.
 Hold them right up to your dog’s nose if you have to when re-gaining his attention.

 It might also be helpful to keep your dog on a short leash.
-My Patreon members and I recently reviewed the new traffic lead from Mighty Paw.
+My Patreon members reviewed the traffic lead from Mighty Paw.
 Keeping your dog on a leash at the door, especially a shorter leash, can make a big difference!

 I know, I know.
 If only it were that easy.
 But it does make a big difference.

 The less pent-up energy your dog has, the easier it will be for her to remain calm.
 That doesn’t mean you take her for a two-hour hike on Saturday.
 It means two 45-minute walks every day or whatever it is she needs.
 Tips for tiring out a dog here.

 3. Work on your dog’s general obedience training

 Most dogs don’t even respond to a basic stay with mild distractions so of course they aren’t going to follow commands when someone comes to the door.
 That is way too distracting!